 12 Tips To Avoid A Side Stitch When Running

-No matter if it’s a 10k, a half or full marathon, we try our best to be fully prepared for our runs.
-We plan in regeneration phases and tapering, we swear on carboloading, including a pasta party, and indulge in an easily digestible runners breakfast.
-Also, regarding equipment, we are prepared for heat, pouring rain and wind.
-Basically, nothing could go wrong… right?
+Whether it’s a 10k, a half-marathon, or a full marathon, we try our best to be fully prepared for our runs.
+We plan in recovery phases and tapering; we swear by carboloading and are careful to eat an easily digestible runners’ breakfast.
+We are prepared for heat, pouring rain, and wind with the right equipment.
+Nothing could go wrong, right?

-…and then it happens, at kilometer 8 the nasty side stitch appears.
-“Oh no, did I start off too fast?
+You might ask yourself: Did I start running too fast?
 Did I breathe irregularly?
-Was my breakfast too heavy?…” – such thoughts creep into your mind.
-And, while the unpleasant pulling continually slows you down, you wonder if it ever will go away.
+Was my breakfast too heavy?
+And, while the unpleasant stabbing sensation slows you down, you wonder if it ever will go away.

 How does a side stitch develop?

-Today there are different theories on how and when the stabbing pain below the ribs – or even in the entire abdominal cavity – appears during running.
-The explanations range from poor blood supply in the diaphragm resulting in cramps in the abdominal muscles, to irritation of the peritoneum, the serum lining in the abdominal cavity.
-The theory of poor blood circulation and decreased oxygen supply to the diaphragm sounds plausible to us.
+There are different theories on how and when the stabbing pain below the ribs – or even in the entire abdominal cavity – develops during running.
+The explanations range from poor blood supply in the diaphragm resulting in cramps in the abdominal muscles to irritation of the peritoneum, the serum lining in the abdominal cavity.
+The theory of poor blood circulation and decreased oxygen supply to the diaphragm makes a lot of sense.

-The diaphragm plays a crucial role while breathing.
+… plays a crucial role in breathing.
 Through shocks while running, the internal organs move with every step, as does the diaphragm when we breathe in and out – this creates tension in the body and cramps can occur in the diaphragm.

-Also, nervousness, improper breathing, posture problems, starting off too quickly, weak abdominal muscles, a full stomach or the wrong running style can provoke a side stitch.
+Also, nervousness, improper breathing while running, posture problems, starting too quickly, weak abdominal muscles, a full stomach, or the wrong running style can provoke a side stitch.

-Although a side stitch is basically harmless, it can be quite painful.
-And oftentimes we are forced to quit a race in the middle due to the relentless pain.
+Although a side stitch is harmless, it can be painful when running.
+And often, we are forced to drop out of a race in the middle because of it.

-Eat a lightweight breakfast, low in fiber and fat.
+Eat a light breakfast, low in fiber and fat, before a run.

-Eat your breakfast 2-3 hours before the start.
-A small power snack right before the race, like a banana, is an exception.
+Eat your breakfast 2-3 hours before a race.
+A small power snack right before the competition, like a banana, is an exception.

-Warming up is required.
-A casual running warm-up prepares not only the muscles, but also promotes optimal breathing.
+A warm-up before running is required to prevent side stitches.
+A casual running warm-up not only prepares the muscles but also promotes optimal breathing.

 Start slowly and increase your speed.
 A side stitch is a signal that your body is overwhelmed.

-With increased running speed, your body needs more oxygen.
-Irregular and shallow breathing can especially lead to a side stitch.
-As is an efficient stride, the breathing rhythm is also crucial.
+The faster you run, the more oxygen your body needs.
+Irregular and shallow breathing can provoke a side stitch.
+Like an efficient stride, your breathing rhythm is key.

-Are you well prepared, but you have the stinging sensation of pain in the abdominal area?
-Then try out the following tips …
+Are you well prepared but still get pain in the abdominal area?
+Then try out the following tips.

 Proper breathing can contribute to relaxation of the diaphragm and respiratory muscles.
-Breathe in two steps and on the third step breathe out – that improves your breathing depth and the relaxation of the muscles.
+Breathe in two steps and on the third step breathe out – that improves your breathing depth and relaxes your muscles.
 A deep breath in the abdomen (belly breathing) is especially helpful.

-Press with your hand on the painful area and relieve the pressure while breathing out.
-Conscious and deep breathing assists in this exercise!
+Press your hand on the painful area and release the pressure while breathing out.
+Conscious, deep breathing helps when trying this strategy.

-Small stretching exercises can help to relieve the tension.
-Just lean your upper body to the side and stretch a little further with each exhalation.
+Small stretching exercises can help relieve the tension.
+Just lean your upper body to the side and stretch a little farther with each exhalation.

-5. Stop and bend your upper body forward
+12. Stop running for a moment and bend your upper body forward

-To relax the diaphragm and the abdominal cavity, you can put your arms above your head while inhaling & then lean your upper body forward while exhaling and just let your arms dangle.
+To relax the diaphragm and the abdominal cavity, you can put your arms above your head while inhaling and then lean your upper body forward while exhaling and let your arms dangle.

-Good news: Running is the best way to prevent a side stitch.
-After all, the better your endurance, the less often a side stitch will occur.
+Good news: running is the best way to prevent a side stitch.
+The higher your endurance, the less often a side stitch will occur.
 This is because while running, you train your diaphragm and your respiratory muscles!
-Therefore – keep on running!